pak3nuh/simple-node-proxy/README.md

 });
 ```

 Strategies are modular meaning you can create your own strategies and have multiple different ones on the same server.
+See the available strategies [here](https://github.com/pak3nuh/simple-node-proxy/wiki/Strategies)

 You can see a full example [here](https://github.com/pak3nuh/simple-node-proxy/blob/master/example/app.js)